Kenai-NWR-bio/KenaiNWRspecies/README.txt

 maintained as a set of data tables from which a checklist document was generated (Kenai National Wildlife Refuge biology staff 2018).
-In April 2019, most of these data were uploaded to FWSpecies (U.S. Fish and Wildlife Service- Natural Resource Program Center 2019), where these data are currently maintained.
+In April 2019, most of these data were uploaded to FWSpecies (U.S. Fish and Wildlife Service, Natural Resource Program Center 2019), where these data are currently maintained.

 The directory structure of this archive is being conformed to the